h0mbre/h0mbre.github.io/_posts/2019-05-14-SLAE_Crypter.md

 ## Decryption Process

 The decryption scheme is straightforward.
 The script iterates through the entire keyspace decrypting the input shellcode with each key until it spots our `\\xff` padding and then it knows it has found the right key and prints the output.
-I picked this concept up from the SLAE coursework itself, it was awesome to apply it to python.
+I picked this concept up from the SLAE coursework itself, and it was awesome to apply it to this python script.

 ## Execution Process